deannagelosi/SquiggleDraw/README.md

 ### Raspberry Pi and LCD screen

-Start the Raspberry Pi by initiating an ssh connection.
+On the Raspberry Pi, initiate the AWS connection.

 ```zsh
 python3 rasp_pi/connect_AWS.py